-At present, two new degree programs are now offered on Queens and Staten Island campuses with some coursework offered on Oakdale and Manhattan campuses: Teaching Students with Disabilities 7-12 Generalist for high school teachers and Teaching Students with Disabilities Childhood - Online Masters Degree for elementary teachers.
-Both 33 credit degree programs are available for those with initial certification in elementary or adolescence.
+For initially certified teachers, two 33-credit programs are now offered on Queens and Staten Island with some course work offerd on the Oakdale campus: Teaching Students with Disabilities 7-12 Generalist, for high school teachers; Teaching Children with Disabilities, Childhood, for elementary teachers, is offered online as well as in a traditional setting.

-At the Staten Island campus, the department offers graduate level programs and coursework in Teaching Literacy at levels B-6 and in grades 5-12 and B-12; Advanced Certificates in Teaching Literacy, B-6; 5-12 and Literacy Leadership; a career change program in Childhood and Childhood Special Education (internship); Teaching Children with Disabilities: Childhood and Adolescent; Clinical Mental Health Counseling; and School Counseling.
+At the Staten Island campus, the department offers graduate level programs and coursework in Teaching Literacy at levels B-6 and in grades 5-12 and B-12; Advanced Certificates in Teaching Literacy, B-6; 5-12 and Literacy Leadership; a career change program in Childhood and Childhood Special Education (internship); Teaching Children with Disabilities: Childhood and Adolescen.

 At the Oakdale, Long Island location, special graduate level programs and coursework are offered in Literacy, TESOL, Bilingual Education and Teaching Students with Disabilities, Childhood and Adolescent.
-A 15-credit bilingual course sequence, which may be added to most base teaching certificates, is offered as well.Coursework in Literacy, TESOL and Special Education is offered on the Manhattan campus.
-Some of the department's course offerings may be taken online.
+A 15-credit bilingual extention course sequence, which may be added to most base teaching certificates, is offered as well.Coursework in Literacy, TESOL and Special Education is offered on the Manhattan campus.Some of the department's course offerings may be taken online.
 "D" indicates those courses that are offered through online learning.
+All TESOL and Bilingual Education courses are offered online.